 There are plenty of reasons an individual can become bedbound.
 Whether it’s due to injury, sickness or a permanent disability, a pressure relief mattress is crucial in these situations.

 How Can A Pressure Relief Mattress Benefit Those Bedbound?

 Pressure relief mattresses are specifically designed to support those lying in bed for extended periods of time.
 Patients that remain in bed for long periods of time are at an increased risk of developing pressure ulcers.
 Pressure ulcers (or bedsores) develop when consistent pressure is applied to an area of the body.
 Aside from being extremely painful to the afflicted, pressure ulcers can lead to further complications in a patient’s health.

 A patient lying on a pressure relief mattress is much less likely to develop pressure ulcers.
 This is due to the quality of the mattress foam and the way in which it is cut.
 The Andromeda Hospital Pressure Relief Mattress is formed from combustion modified high resilient foam and features a ‘castellated cut’.
-This pressure relief mattress is designed to redistribute applied force, thus reliving stress on patient pressure points.
+This pressure relief mattress is designed to redistribute applied force, thus relieving stress on patient pressure points.

-Areas at the highest risk of developing pressure ulcers include on the patient’s coccyx, heels, hips and sacrum.
-This condition can also occur on the patient’s elbows, ankles, knees, shoulders and back of the cranium however.
+Areas at the highest risk of developing pressure ulcers include on the patient’s coccyx, heels, hips, and sacrum.
+This condition can also occur on the patient’s elbows, ankles, knees, shoulders, and back of the cranium, however.
 A pressure relief mattress will help to relieve stress on these prominent and bonier parts of the patient’s body.

 What Are Pressure Ulcers?